AuderySun/STVchrono/README.md

 python download_panorama_via_streetview_api.py
 ```

+To download images collected from Mapillary, please refer to this [repo](https://github.com/Stefal/mapillary_download).

 ## Contact
-If you have any questions or concerns regarding the dataset, please contact us at qiu.yue@aist.go.jp and yanjun.son@aist.go.jp
+If you have any questions or concerns regarding the dataset, please get in touch with us at qiu.yue@aist.go.jp and yanjun.son@aist.go.jp

 ## Citation